The impact of genetics, stress, and lifestyle: Q & A with Eric Rimm

-For instance, my HSPH colleague Gökhan Hotamisligil, chair of the Department of Genetics and Complex Diseases, uncovered the function of a gene that essentially prevents diabetes in mice.
+For instance, my HSPH colleague Gökhan Hotamisligil, chair of the Department of Molecular Metabolism, uncovered the function of a gene that essentially prevents diabetes in mice.
 He found that, when you breed mice without this gene, called Ap2, you can feed the mice lots of fatty foods and they still won’t get the high blood sugar and other clinical warning signs for diabetes that you’d expect in a typical mouse.
 We can’t delete people’s genes the way we do by breeding mice, but a drug could have the same effect.

 Q: How is HSPH’s mouse discovery relevant to humans?

 A: We sequenced the comparable gene for Ap2 in humans and found that about 3.5 percent of the population has one copy of a rare SNP that may somehow change the gene’s function.
 In about 8,000 people, women with this SNP had about 50 percent lower risk of a heart attack.
 Men had about 27 percent.
 Overall, the SNP was linked to a one-third lower risk in humans.
 Now, pharmaceutical companies and university scientists are looking to block or limit Ap2’s protein production.